Tips to Improve Your Mile Run Time

 TIP #2: SET YOUR TIME GOAL AND LINK IT TO A BROADER GOAL

-The specific number of minutes and seconds you set for your mile goal has a lot more power if you connect it to a larger goal.
+The specific number of minutes and seconds you set for your goal mile pace has a lot more power if you connect it to a larger goal.

 Whether it’s to break 10 minutes or to break 5 minutes, or somewhere in between, commit to the number, believe in it, and then earn it with your training.